 The downside of using a wax like this is that without the addition of oils, you need to be strict about reapplying the wax often.
 Or else, your wax will wear down and leave your wood unprotected.

 Although it sounds natural, this oil is actually distilled from petroleum products.
 It’s entirely inert, clear, odorless, tasteless, and hypoallergenic.

 Mineral oil is mildly water-resistant and repels bits of food and other liquids too.
 It’s fairly simple to apply but will need frequent reapplication.

 Read More: Where to buy a non toxic bed frame?

 Read More: Is Wood Stain Toxic?

-Using natural wood finishes for your DIY projects and buying furniture finished with natural oils will help you create a chemical-free home and indoor air that is healthy for your family.
-Whether you buy a natural wood dining table, solid wood bed frame or bedroom furniture, it’s always best to choose a natural oil or wax finish, or a zero-VOC finish to reduce exposure to toxic chemicals.
+Using natural wood finishes for your DIY projects and buying furniture finished with natural oils will help you create a healthy chemical-free home and indoor air for your family.
+Whether you buy a natural wood dining table, solid wood bed frame or bedroom furniture, choosing a natural oil or wax finish or a zero-VOC finish to reduce exposure to toxic chemicals is always best.